nmanichev/GhostXPS/README.md

 # GhostXPS
-.NET Standard library that implement simple XPS to PDF convertion using GhostXPS utility.
+.NET Standard simple XPS to PDF converter using GhostXPS utility.

 ## Table of contents
 * [Table of Contents](#table-of-contents)